aaliyahm/hello-world/README.md

 # hello-world
-This is an exercise for me SILS 161 course
+This is an exercise for my SILS 161 course